 Every two years a small army of amazing volunteers comes together to showcase the beautiful village of Beckford, a quiet rural village at the southern foothills of Bredon Hill with a long history of settlement stretching back to the 8th century.
-We warmly welcome visitors of all ages to relax and enjoy the 13 wonderful country gardens and attractions that are at the heart of our community.
-We also have free children’s attractions to keep the little ones happy, and dog stations to keep our canine friends out of trouble too!
+If you enjoyed this year’s Open Village, make a note of the Next One – June 3rd and 4th 2028.

 Beckford History